Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

 The consistency of these findings is further illustrated in Figure \ref{fig1}, which presents the marginalized one- and two-dimensional posterior distributions for the key parameters.
 The substantial overlap between the Planck-$EB$ (blue color) and ACT-$EB$ (purple color) contours indicates that the preference for this birefringence-EDE model is robust against the choice of CMB polarization scales.
 In the 2D contour panels, we observe a clear positive degeneracy between the critical redshift $\log_{10} z_c$ and the coupling constant $g M_{\mathrm{Pl}}$.
 This correlation suggests that as the EDE injection shifts to earlier times (higher $z_c$), the scalar field's evolution during the recombination window becomes less efficient at sourcing birefringence, thereby requiring a larger coupling constant $g M_{\mathrm{Pl}}$ to reproduce the observed rotation signal.
 Furthermore, a strong positive degeneracy is observed between $f_{\rm EDE}$ and $H_0$, confirming that the preference for a higher Hubble constant is directly driven by the increased EDE density, which modifies the pre-recombination expansion history.

-The parameter $\tau_{\rm reio}$ plays a pivotal role in connecting the earliest astrophysical processes in the Universe to CMB observations.
+{ The parameter $\tau_\mathrm{reio}$ plays a pivotal role in connecting the earliest astrophysical processes in the Universe to CMB observations.
 Its magnitude is determined by the total production and evolutionary history of ionizing photons during the epoch of reionization.
-A larger $\tau_{\rm reio}$ implies that neutral hydrogen in the interstellar and intergalactic media was ionized more efficiently, that reionization commenced at earlier times, and that the process proceeded more rapidly overall.
+A larger $\tau_\mathrm{reio}$ implies that neutral hydrogen in the interstellar and intergalactic media was ionized more efficiently, that reionization commenced at earlier times, and that the process proceeded more rapidly overall.
 Such a scenario requires a sufficiently abundant population of high-energy ultraviolet photons, which in turn suggests more rapid and prolific formation of early galaxies, particularly low-mass systems, capable of supplying the necessary ionizing radiation.
+In the present analysis, both data combinations yield $\tau_\mathrm{reio} \approx 0.135$--$0.136$, noticeably higher than the Planck 2018 baseline value of $\tau_\mathrm{reio} = 0.054 \pm 0.007$.
+We note that this baseline value is obtained from a $TT$+$TE$+$EE$-only analysis, and that incorporating additional low-redshift datasets is known to shift $\tau_\mathrm{reio}$ systematically upward, to $0.0581$--$0.0626$ \cite{Hill:2020osr, Poulin:2018cxd}.
+This trend continues in our own sequence of analyses: fitting Planck-$TT$+$EE$+$EB$+SH0ES+BOSS in our previous work \cite{Kochappan:2024jyf} already yielded $\tau_\mathrm{reio} = 0.0711$, and replacing BOSS and SH0ES with PantheonPlus and DESI DR2 in the present analysis raises this value further to $0.135$.
+We attribute this increase primarily to the tighter constraints on the late-time expansion history imposed by PantheonPlus. {The ionizing-photon output of observed high-$z$ galaxies does not require reionization to extend this far.
+Quasar/Lyman-$\alpha$ forest data show the IGM is already highly ionized by $z \approx 5.3$--$6$, and kSZ measurements favor $\tau_{\rm reio} \approx 0.05$--$0.06$ \cite{Pagano:2019tci, Bosman:2021oom}.
+We therefore flag $\tau_{\rm reio} =0.135$ as a limitation of the model, alongside the $S_8$ tension, and note that it merits further investigation in future work.}}